coldcoffeecode/LogScrape/authlogcrape.md

+# This is mostly for me - a paste of commands that i've had to write from scratch more than once

 #List all attempted usernames that failed to login from /var/log/auth.log
 cat /var/log/auth.log | sed -n 's/.*for invalid user//p' | awk '{print $1;}' | uniq